En Guarde! Mouthguards Do More than Protect Your Teeth

 Many patients complain that they wake up with headaches, neck and shoulder pain, and pain in the face.
 These same patients are often surprised to find out that their symptoms occur because of bruxism.
 Bruxism is a common condition characterized by grinding the teeth and clenching the jaw.
 Bruxism sufferers usually grind their teeth in their sleep, but clenching can occur all day long.
 Symptoms can result in tooth damage, insomnia, and pain, and while stress is a primary contributor, many lifestyle factors can also increase the occurrence of bruxism.
 Night guards can help protect your teeth and sometimes inhibit the tendency to clench your jaw while you sleep.

-Night guards can also be used to manage jaw pain and lockjaw, and can reduce the effects of popping and clicking of the jaw as part of treatment for TMJ.
+Night guards can also help with jaw pain and lockjaw, as well as reducing the impacts of jaw popping and clicking as part of TMJ treatment.
 Patients who experience pain and discomfort that prevents them from getting enough sleep can use a night guard to help alleviate and even eliminate insomnia.
 Some of the many uses of mouth guards include:

 Stop Tooth Damage

-Continual grinding and clenching of your teeth result in broken and chipped teeth, damaged fillings, and cause stress cracks and wear down your enamel, making your teeth more sensitive and prone to cavities.
-You can avoid expensive restoration procedures and tooth loss by using a night guard to prevent teeth from grinding against one another.
+Teeth grinding and clenching can cause broken and chipped teeth, damaged fillings, stress cracks, and wear down your enamel, making your teeth more sensitive and susceptible to cavities.
+Using a sleep guard to keep your teeth from grinding against each other can save you money on pricey restoration procedures and tooth loss.

 Alleviate Facial Pain and Headaches